Discover Career Opportunities

 4 Exciting Career Paths For Kinesiology Grads

-If you’re interested in a career related to nutrition, health, exercise, or sports medicine, a kinesiology degree can give you the skills and knowledge you need.
+A kinesiology degree can give you the necessary skills and knowledge if you’re interested in a career related to nutrition, health, exercise, or sports medicine.
 Kinesiology jobs involve helping people with strength and conditioning, mobility, and rehabilitation.
 Learning more about degrees and careers in this field will help you develop a plan to achieve your education goals.

-This article highlights what kinesiology is, the types of degrees available in this field, and a few possible career paths.
+This article highlights kinesiology, the types of degrees available, and a few possible career paths.

 What is Kinesiology?

-Kinesiology is the study of human movement and includes anatomy, physiology, biomechanics, motor control, physical activity, exercise science, and nutrition.
+Kinesiology studies human movement and includes anatomy, physiology, biomechanics, motor control, physical activity, exercise science, and nutrition.
 Kinesiology professionals are experts in the body’s functions and applications related to physical activity, such as strength training, corrective exercise, athletic training, and sports medicine.

 Types of kinesiology degrees